 Another more sophisticated and precise approach that could be utilised by major competitions is goal line technology (GLT).
 A signal is transmitted to the referee's watch, which indicates if the ball crossed the goal line before the 30 seconds elapsed.

-These decisions will obviously lie with the team's manager.
-At the end of normal play the manager will consult with his team and determine his five attackers and the order in which they will compete.
+These decisions will obviously lie with the team's coach.
+At the end of normal play the coach will consult with his team and determine his five attackers and the order in which they will compete.
 As for the defenders, it's a case of anticipating who the opposition's attackers will be and selecting players to defend against them.
-For instance, in the , the French manager would assume that Del Piero would be one of the Italian's attacking players and he instructs Sagnol to defend against him.
+For instance, in the , the French coach would assume that Del Piero would be one of the Italian's attacking players and he instructs Sagnol to defend against him.

 What are the duties of the assistant referees and where are they positioned?